wision/node-jsonrpc2/README.md

 # node-jsonrpc2

-This is a JSON-RPC server and client library for node.js <http://nodejs.org/>, the V8 based evented IO framework.
+This is a JSON-RPC 2.0 server and client library for node.js.

 This fork is a rewrite with proper testing and linted code, compatible with node >= 0.8